XanderID/ServerInfo/README.md

 `/serverinfo` | True

 # Feature
-- You can Create, Your custom Sub
+- You can Create, Your custom subcategory
-- Add Button On Sub
+- Add Button On subcategory
 - Set Action For Button
-- Set Title For Sub
+- Set Title For subcategory
-- Set Content For Sub
+- Set Content For subcategory
-- Send Sub for First Player Join
+- Send subcategory for First Player Join
-- Send Sub For Player Join
+- Send subcategory For Player Join

 # ToDo List
-- Per sub have permissions
+- Per subcategory have permissions
 - Per Button have permissions
-- Edit Sub In Game
+- Edit subcategory In Game

 I don't know if I will do it or not, because I'm lazy hahaha :)